cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

-Create an Alert if PN is not reachable
+Create an Alert if Producer Node is not reachable

 Please not that Alerts can only be created for "Graph" panels!

-Now we create an Alert to get an emaial if the PN is not reachable
+Now we create an Alert to get an emaial if the Producer Node is not reachable